terminusgps/terminusgps-notifications/docs/source/guides/connecting_your_wialon_account.rst

-.. _connecting-your-wialon-account:

 Connecting your Wialon account
 ==============================

-To connect your Wialon account to your Terminus GPS Notifications account, you must have already :ref:`created a Terminus GPS Notifications account <creating-an-account>`.
+To connect your Wialon account to your *Terminus GPS Notifications* account, you must have already :doc:`created a Terminus GPS Notifications account <creating_an_account>`.

 1. `Login`_ to the platform.